A Child's Concept of Death

 ask questions about why and how death happens.
 The preschool child may feel that their

 thoughts or actions have caused the death, and the sadness of those around them.
 They

 may feel guilt and shame.

-When children in this age group are seriously ill, they may think it's punishment
+When children in this age group are seriously ill, they may think death is a punishment

 for something they did or thought.
 They don't understand how their parents couldn't